DEADP0OL/DPoS-Slackbot/README.md

-# DPoS-Slackbot for Delegate and Voter Notifications
+#Slackbot API Scripts for Delegate and Voter Notifications
-A set of algorithms that notify delegates and voters in Slack of events such as missed blocks
+A set of algorithms to anlayze the blockchain and provide Slack notifications.

+Currently the script is focused on notifying delegates and voters of missed blocks.
+Future plans include:

+- Enhanced pool list responses with current rank and recent productivity statistics.
+- Blockchain metric responses.
+(Block Height, inactive "red" nodes, consensus, etc.)